RithuLoki/Early-Health-Risk-Screening---ML/README.md

 ## Note on Interactive Interface

-The interactive text-based interface is designed for local execution or Google Colab.
+The interactive components of this project are intended for **local execution or Google Colab** only.
-It is not executed in the GitHub preview to avoid rendering issues with input-based loops.
+They are not executed in the GitHub preview to ensure reproducibility and avoid rendering issues.

 ---